aws/aws-cdk/packages/@aws-cdk/aws-apigateway/README.md

 ### Authorizers

-API Gateway [supports several different authorization types](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-control-access-to-api.html) that can be used for controlling access to your Rest APIs.
+API Gateway [supports several different authorization types](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-control-access-to-api.html) that can be used for controlling access to your REST APIs.

+#### IAM-based authorizer

-The following CDK code allows access to an IAM user to a Rest API endpoint, via IAM policies:
+The following CDK code provides 'excecute-api' permission to an IAM user, via IAM policies, for the 'GET' method on the `books` resource:

 ```ts
 const getBooks = books.addMethod('GET', new apigateway.HttpIntegration('http://amazon.com'), {